Von Willebrand disease: History

 In 1924, a 5-year-old girl from Föglö, Åland, Finland, was brought to the Deaconess Hospital in Helsinki, where she was seen by Finnish physician Erik Adolf von Willebrand.
 He ultimately assessed 66 members of her family and reported in a 1926 Swedish-language article that this was a previously undescribed bleeding disorder that differed from hemophilia.
 He published another article on the disorder in 1931, in the German language, which attracted international attention in the disease.
 The eponymous name was assigned to the disease between the late 1930s and the early 1940s, in recognition of von Willebrand's extensive research.

 In the 1950s, it became clear that a "plasma factor", factor VIII, was decreased in these persons and that Cohn fraction I-0 could correct both the plasma deficiency of FVIII and the prolonged bleeding time.
 Since this time, the factor causing the long bleeding time was called the "von Willebrand factor" in honor of Erik Adolf von Willebrand.

 Variant forms of VWF were recognized in the 1970s, and these variations are now recognized as the result of synthesis of an abnormal protein.
 During the 1980s, molecular and cellular studies distinguished hemophilia A and VWD more precisely.
 Persons who had VWD had a normal FVIII gene on the X chromosome, and some had an abnormal VWF gene on chromosome 12.
 Gene sequencing identified many of these persons as having a VWF gene mutation.
 The genetic causes of milder forms of low VWF are still under investigation, and these forms may not always be caused by an abnormal VWF gene.

+In 2008 the new diagnostic category of "Low VWF" was proposed to include those individuals whose von Willebrand factor levels were in the 30–50 IU/dL range, below the normal reference range but not low enough to be von Willebrand disease.
+Patients with low VWF were sometimes noted to experience bleeding, despite mild reductions in VWF levels.
+The 2021 ASH/ISTH guidelines re-classified patients with levels in the 30–50 IU/dl range as "Low VWF" if they have no bleeding, but as having VWD if they have bleeding.